+Data are available from 25 fish counters (see below) and two salmon traps (Burrishoole River, Bangor District and Erriff River, Ballinakill District).
+Values for October to December were extrapolated from the mean of the previous five years where appropriate.
+Any further information received which indicated changes to previous catch or counter estimates were incorporated where indicated by IFI.
 Fish counter data are provided by IFI and ESB/Marine Institute and some private fishery owners.
-In total, counts from 31 fish counters and traps were used in 2020 assessments for 2021 advice, an increase of 11 counters on the 2011 - 2012 assessment (Figure 3).
-These are the: Boyne (Drogheda District); Lower Liffey and Upper Liffey US Leixlip (Dublin District); Slaney (Wexford), Upper Lee (Cork District); Kerry Blackwater, Waterville/Currane and Maine (Kerry District), Feale, Fergus, Mulkear, Maigue and Shannon Upstream Ardnacrusha/Parteen (Limerick District); Corrib (Galway District); Boulisce, Casla and Ballynahinch (Connemara District), Owenglin, Dawros, Culfin, Erriff, and Bunowen (Ballinakill District); Burrishoole traps, Owenduff, Owenmore and Carrowmore (Bangor District); Ballysadare (Sligo District), Erne, Eske and Eany (Ballyshannon District and Lackagh (Letterkenny District).
+In total, counts from 27 fish counters and traps were used in the 2021 assessments for the 2022 advice (Error!
+Reference source not found.).
+These are the: Boyne (Drogheda District); Lower Liffey (Dublin District); Slaney (Wexford District); Kerry Blackwater, Waterville/Currane and Maine (Kerry District), Feale, Fergus, Mulkear and Maigue (Limerick District); Corrib (Galway District); Owenboliska, Casla and Ballynahinch (Connemara District), Owenglin, Dawros, Culfin, Erriff trap and Bunowen (Ballinakill District); Burrishoole trap, Owenduff, Owenmore and Carrowmore (Bangor District); Ballysadare (Sligo District); Eske and Eany (Ballyshannon District) and Lackagh (Letterkenny District).